hotRODNIK/2240-Repo/README.md

 # 2240-Repo
-POS system repo
+ProcucePOS Version 1.0

-We will be using the MVC design pattern and a SQLite database
+We will be using the MVC design pattern and a SQLite database.
+This was our group project for COIS 2240H.